NovaSpem/RemoteTechBlackoutFix/README.md

 #RemoteTech BlackoutFix

-A fix-mod for Kerbal Space Program that adds realistic attenuation to RemoteTech's radio signal upon re-entry into the atmosphere.
+A fix for Kerbal Space Program that adds realistic attenuation to RemoteTech's radio signal upon re-entry into the atmosphere.

 ## Features
 - Firefly integration for plasma intensity detection